About the School

 Information about the history of our subject areas, and about our specialist research centres, may be found under 'Related links' below, together with screencast about the history of the University as a whole.

-The School's research quality was shown by the Research Excellence Framework 2014 when our submission to the History panel was rated third in the UK for the number of 'world leading' and 'internationally excellent' researchers; Classics was rated fifth in the UK.
-The School is consistently ranked top 25 in the world by Subject in the QS World University Rankings.
+The School's research quality was shown by the Research Excellence Framework 2014 when our submission to the History panel was rated third in the UK for the number of 'world leading' and 'internationally excellent' researchers; Classics was rated fifth in the UK (Elsevier REF2014 Results Analysis).

 There are over 90 academic staff, 38 administrative staff, 60 honorary professors and fellows, 300 graduate students and a current undergraduate population of 1,100 students, of whom around a quarter are international students.